tsunami416604/azure-docs.hu-hu/includes/machine-learning-gallery-item-selector.md

-**[AI Azure katalógusában](http://gallery.cortanaintelligence.com)**  felderítéséhez közösségi szerkesztésű hely és a megoldások megosztása Cortana Intelligence Suite-val készült.
+**[Az Azure AI-katalógusban](http://gallery.cortanaintelligence.com)**  közösségi hely felderítéséhez és a Cortana Intelligence Suite-megoldások megosztása beépített.
-A gyűjtemény a különböző erőforrások, amelyek segítségével a saját elemzési megoldások fejlesztése rendelkezik.
+A gyűjtemény-erőforrások, amelyek segítségével a saját elemzési megoldásokat fejleszthet különböző rendelkezik.

 <!-- On the new DOCS platform, this is a drop-down list, not tabs, which doesn't work well in this context.
 So I'm just removing it for now.